 Amazon is a great springboard for fashion designers and entrepreneurs who have a private label fashion brand.
 While you may want to vary your approaches to sales as your fashion brand grows, Amazon gives fashion entrepreneurs who are just starting out immediate, international customer reach.
 Plus, Amazon's cross-selling algorithms further broaden your brand's reach by putting your products in front of customers looking for other types of goods in the Amazon marketplace.
 This is one added advantage of including a sales platform like Amazon early on in your growth plan.

-Amazon does, of course have some rules about what they will and won’t keep in their warehouses.
+Amazon does, of course have some rules about what they will and won’t keep in their fulfillment centers.
 It’s important to comply with these standards to ensure that the retail giant will agree to store and ship your inventory to customers.
-Learn more about these regulations and other tips to sell your fashion products on Amazon in the next blog.
+Learn more about selling your fashion products on Amazon in this blog.